haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

     info parameters to derive
     the encryption keys.

+---

-* A TLS **1.3** handshake is actually split into three different stages
+* A TLS `1.3` handshake is actually split into __three__ different stages
   - **Key exchange** This phase contains the `ClientHello` and `ServerHello` messages that provide some negotiation and perform the key exchange.
-All messages including handshake messages *after* this phase are *encrypted*.
+  - All messages including handshake messages after this phase are encrypted.
   - **Server parameters** Messages in this phase contain additional negotiation data from the server.
-This is negotiation data that does not have to be contained in the first message of the server and that could benefit from being encrypted.
+  - This is negotiation data that does not have to be contained in the first message of the server and that could benefit from being encrypted.
   - **Authentication** This phase includes authentication information from both the server and the client.

+---

 * Client authentication is often delegated to the application layer for the web, most often via a form asking you for your credentials.
-That being said, client authentication can also happen in TLS if requested by the server during the
+  - That being said, client authentication can also happen in TLS if requested by the server during the server parameters phase.
-  *server parameters* phase.
-When both sides of the connection are authenticated, we talk about mutually-authenticated TLS
-  (sometimes abbreviated as **mTLS**).
+  - When both sides of the connection are authenticated, we talk about mutually-authenticated TLS (sometimes abbreviated as **mTLS**).
 * Client authentication is done the same way as server authentication.
-This can happen at any point after the authentication of the server (for example, during the handshake or in the post-handshake phase).
+  - This can happen at any point after the authentication of the server
+  - (for example, during the handshake or in the post-handshake phase).

+---

 * There are two sides to the web PKI.
-  - First, browsers must trust a set of root public keys that we call
+  - __First__, browsers must trust a set of root public keys that we call certificate authorities (**CAs**).
-    *certificate authorities* (**CAs**).
-    Usually, browsers will either use a
-    hardcoded set of trusted public keys
-    or will rely on the operating system to provide them.
+  - Usually, browsers will either use a hardcoded set of trusted public keys or will rely on the operating system to provide them.
-  - Second, websites that want to use HTTPS must have a way to obtain a certification
+  - __Second__, websites that want to use HTTPS must have a way to obtain a certification
     (a signature of their signing public key) from these CAs.
-In order to do this, a website owner must prove to a CA that they own a specific domain.
+  - In order to do this, a website owner must prove to a CA that they own a specific domain.

-* More specifically, CAs do not actually sign public keys, but instead they sign **certificates** (more on this later).
+* More specifically, CAs do not actually sign public keys, but instead they sign certificates (more on this later).
-* A **certificate** *contains* the
-  *long-term public key*, along with some
-  *additional important metadata* like the web page's domain name.
+  - A certificate contains the long-term public key, along with some additional important metadata like the web page's domain name.

 * The signature in the `CertificateVerify` message proves to the client what the server has so far seen.
-Without this signature, a MITM attacker could intercept the server's handshake messages and replace the ephemeral public key of the server contained in the ServerHello message, allowing the attacker to successfully impersonate the server.
+  - Without this signature, a MITM attacker could intercept the server's handshake messages and replace the ephemeral public key of the server contained in the ServerHello message, allowing the attacker to successfully impersonate the server.
 * The authentication part of a handshake starts with the server sending a certificate chain to the client.
-  The certificate chain starts with the leaf certificate (the certificate containing the website's public key and additional metadata like the domain name) and ends with a root certificate that is trusted by the browser.
+  - The certificate chain starts with the leaf certificate (the certificate containing the website's public key and additional metadata like the domain name) and ends with a root certificate that is trusted by the browser.
-  Each certificate contains a signature from the certificate above it in the chain.
+  - Each certificate contains a signature from the certificate above it in the chain.

 * Finally, in order to officially end the handshake, both sides of the connection must send a `Finished` message as part of the authentication phase.
 * A Finished message contains an authentication tag produced by HMAC, instantiated with the negotiated hash function for the session.
-  This allows both the client and the server to tell the other side,
+  - This allows both the client and the server to tell the other side,
     "These are all the messages I have sent and received in order during this handshake."
-  If the handshake is intercepted and tampered with by MITM attackers, this integrity check allows the participants to detect and abort the connection.
+  - If the handshake is intercepted and tampered with by MITM attackers, this integrity check allows the participants to detect and abort the connection.

+---

-* While certificates are optional in TLS 1.3
+* While certificates are __optional__ in TLS `1.3`
   (you can always use plain keys), many applications and protocols, not just the web, make heavy use of them in order to certify additional metadata.
-  Specifically, the `X.509` certificate standard **version 3** is used.
+  - Specifically, the `X.509` certificate
+    standard version `3` is used.
 * The `X.509` standard uses a description language called **Abstract Syntax Notation One** to specify information contained in a certificate.
-  A data structure described in **ASN.1** looks like this:
+  - A data structure described in `ASN.1` looks like this:

 ```
 Certificate  ::=  SEQUENCE  {